 Oxygen-Based Bleach Laundry Substitute

-Another hack that's great for whites and colored clothes is oxygen-based bleach.
-For this laundry detergent substitute methods, simply:
+Another hack that's great for whites and colored clothes is oxygen-based bleach, but first make sure you understand how to use bleach in your laundry.
+For this laundry detergent substitute method, simply:

 Add ½ cup of oxygen-based bleach to the drum.

 Add clothes and run the cycle as usual.